-As in the proof of Proposition \ref{prop:triangles} we claim there cannot exist an edge that appears in three or more element of $\Basis$.
-Here a pair of distinct $4$-cycles can share two edges but these must be adjacent and furthermore must be oriented in opposite directions in the respective $4$-cycles.
-Hence three or more $4$-cycles involving these edges would lead to a positive entry in the corresponding entry of $\Lap^*$.
+As in the proof of Proposition \ref{prop:triangles} there cannot exist an edge that appears in 3 or more element of $\Basis$.
+Here a pair of $4$-cycles can share two edges but these must be adjacent and furthermore must be oriented in opposite direction in the respective $4$-cycles.
+Hence three or more $4$-cycle involving these edges would lead to a positive entry in the corresponding entry of $\Lap^*$.

 Suppose $m=3$.
 For this case the matrix $\iota$ must have $8(n-1)$ nonzero entries, with at most two of these entries in each of the $3n$ rows.
 Hence we need $8n-8 < 6n$, so that $n < 4 $.
 Note that if $8n-8 = 6n$ then we get a linear dependence among the elements of $\Basis$.